dwalend/blog/_posts/2014-09-22-Semirings.md

       def heapKeyForLabel:Label => Key

-SemiringSupport needs something to define a Label -- the things the semiring operates on, a Semiring which brings the operators, and some bits to support heaps for Dijkstra's algorithm.
+SemiringSupport needs something to define the Labels the semiring operates on, a Semiring which brings the operators, and some bits to support heaps for Dijkstra's algorithm.
+For the labels, I'm using a similar technique that I used for (the most general class of graphs)[http://dwalend.github.io/blog/2014/09/10/graphs-in-scala/], but this time I have a type parameter, L, that helps the compiler do some work for me.

 Here's Semiring's declaration, embedded inside the namespace.
 I think it is easy to map to the corresponding passage from Cormen’s _Algorithms_, “A general framework for solving path problems in directed graphs,” 26.4 in my 1989 copy.
-(Cormen seems to have dropped it from later editions, but I found a good description on line in [Stoner's _An Introduction to Data Structures and Algorithms_](http://books.google.com/books?id=S-tXjl1hsUYC&pg=PA54&dq=aho+hopcroft+ullman&hl=en&sa=X&ei=Jj8aVLX1H67hsASXnoHADw&ved=0CDkQ6AEwAw#v=snippet&q=semiring&f=false).)
+(Cormen seems to have dropped it from later editions, but I found an OK description on line in [Stoner's _An Introduction to Data Structures and Algorithms_](http://books.google.com/books?id=S-tXjl1hsUYC&lpg=PA54&dq=aho%20hopcroft%20ullman&pg=PA336#v=snippet&q=%22245.%20The%20algebraic%22&f=false).)

       trait Semiring {